People like Fads…

 So you’ve read this far…

-Black women who ... also have ... (they may not care so much about this… but I do) They also want to eat (blank)...
+I started with Black women who (blank) also have (blank)... (they may not care so much about this… but I do) They also want to eat (blank)...
 (Today it's all women over 40)

-• They get to decide for themselves if they want a bigger behind or a smaller behind (Why this is very important)
+- They get to decide for themselves if they want a bigger butt or a smaller butt (Why this is very important)

-• Get their BP and BS numbers at a minimum (for me) What's best for you as a nurse to monitor.
+- Get their BP and BS numbers at a minimum (if in person, I do this) What's best for you as a nurse to monitor.

-To start out I help you think about what means something to you - BUT – it's also compelling and interesting to your targeted audience.
+With a persona - Let's start out helping you think about what means something to you - BUT – it's also compelling and interesting to your targeted audience.
 It should get their attention.
 Something that flows easy to remember.
 It can be your actual name or nickname.
 (This not the name of your fitness program)

 Just starting out you can use a photo of you.